 - We love our loyal patients, and making sure that we can see you when you need your next injection is important to us.
 Most of our physicians book out 3 – 4 months and we prefer to never double book patients.
 We always recommend that you schedule your next appointment before leaving.

 Recovery after Tear Trough Correction

-After your filler injection it is normal to have some swelling, pinpoint bleeding and bruising.
-If numbing creme was applied for your procedure you will still feel number for another 1-2 hours after your procedure.
-Please be sure to follow our post procedure instructions in order to minimize swelling, bruising and decrease downtime.
+After your filler injection it is normal to have some swelling, pinpoint bleeding, and bruising.
+If numbing cream was applied for your procedure you will still feel numb for another 1-2 hours after your procedure.
+Please be sure to follow our post procedure instructions in order to minimize swelling, bruising, and decrease downtime.